 Pretrial motions are intended to resolve issues or disputes in your case before it goes to trial.
 Once discovery is exchanged, your attorney should have a good idea of how strong your case is.
 They will understand what evidence the Colorado DA has against you and how they intend to use that if the case goes to trial.
 An experienced criminal defense attorney will also understand how to counter the Colorado DA's arguments, poke holes in the state's theories, and present evidence supporting your innocence.

 Pretrial motions often include motions to suppress evidence.
 There are a number of ways your attorney can seek to suppress the evidence the state intends to use against you.
 This includes evidence that was gathered as part of an illegal search or seizure, statements made without proper Miranda warnings, or prejudicial evidence.

 Your attorney will file pretrial motions and the prosecutor will generally file a response, with the judge deciding on the motions.
 If the judge grants a motion to suppress, the prosecutor may not be able to present the evidence to the jury.
 In some cases, successful pretrial motions may leave the prosecution left with nothing to use and your case may be dismissed.

 A plea deal is where the defendant agrees to plead guilty to one or a number of charges in exchange for the prosecutor recommending a certain sentence, or dropping other criminal charges.
+The plea generally happens at a disposition hearing.
 Whether or not you should accept a plea deal can be a difficult decision.